bgins/jasper-the-notary/README.md

 npm run auth
 ```

 That's the UCAN you'll need at the `/registry`.
 Just set it as a `Bearer` token and make a `GET` request with an HTTP client of your choosing.
+I'd recommend Insomnia or Postman to help you track your progress through the Halls of Authorization, but you could also use `curl`, write a `bash` script, or build a quick webpage and use `fetch`.

 Each time you need a UCAN in the future, I'll need the door name and a proof UCAN that Blinky will give you: